Lachiecodes/Securing-and-Hardening-Linux/README.md

 - It is not modified directly by the user, but by certain GRUB2 updates such as `update-grub2`.
 - In fact, grub uses a series of scripts to  update this file.
 - These are located in ls `/etc/grub.d`.
-- Its best to change a custom file such as `40_custom` because it will not be overwritten even with the GRUB package is overwritten.
+- Its best to change a custom file such as `40_custom` because it will not be overwritten even when the GRUB2 package is updated.
 - Copy your hashed password, starting at the `grub.pbkdf2.sha512…`
 - Open the custom file with: `sudo nano /etc/grub.d/40_custom`.<br>